 Remedial/Supplemental/Pre-requisite Courses: A student, otherwise eligible for federal financial aid, is permitted to attempt a maximum of 30 semester hours of these types of courses while receiving financial aid.
 It is our best practice to encourage completion of required remedial/supplemental courses within the student's first academic year at WVNCC.
-At the point it becomes mathematically impossible for a student to complete all required remedial/supplemental courses within 30 credit hour attempts, the student is no longer eligible for financial aid for any remaining remedial/supplemental/pre-requisite courses.
+At the point it becomes mathematically impossible for a student to complete all required remedial/supplemental courses, the student is no longer eligible for financial aid for any remaining remedial/supplemental/pre-requisite courses.